araggohnxd/ft_cli/README.md

 # ft_cli

-The purpose of **ft_cli** is to automatize the kickstart of C projects, creating the basic required directories and files for any project you start building.
+The purpose of **ft_cli** is to automate the kickstart of C projects, creating the basic required directories and files for any project you start building.

 ## WARNING!